 If you are recently retired, update your employment details online at My Portal within 30 days of any change.

-You may be considered retired, and therefore exempt from AMD payment, if you have, on April 1 of the year the Due is due, ceased full-time practice, employment or full-time business activity and (one of):
+You may be considered retired, and therefore exempt from AMD payment, if, on April 1 of the year the Due is due, you,

-- are 65 years of age or older, and have been granted retired‑member status in another provincial body or a recognized professional accounting body, and have been a member in good standing with CPA Ontario for at least one year
+- are 65 years of age or older, and have been granted retired‑member status in another provincial body or a recognized professional accounting body, and have been a member in good standing with CPA Ontario for at least one year; OR

-- are 55 years of age or older and the sum of your age and the total years of membership in CPA Ontario (or a legacy body, provincial bodies or a recognized professional accounting body) equals or exceeds 70, and gross employment income is not greater than CDN$25,000
+- are 55 years of age or older and the sum of your age and the total years of membership in CPA Ontario (or a legacy body, provincial bodies or a recognized professional accounting body) equals or exceeds 70, and your projected gross annual income from all employment, director’s fees, and net income from self-employment (excluding employment insurance, pension income, investment income, support payments, and disability income) is not greater than CDN$25,000; OR

-- have retired-member status in another provincial body or a recognized professional accounting body and have been a member in good standing for 15 continuous years
+- have retired-member status in another provincial body or a recognized professional accounting body and have been a member in good standing with CPA Ontario for 15 continuous years; OR

-- been granted retired-member status with CPA Ontario before July 2, 2014
+- have been granted retired-member status with CPA Ontario before July 2, 2014

-For full details on AMD exemption, refer to Regulation 11-1.
+For full details on AMD exemptions, refer to Regulation 11-1.